shreyaskapale/procboard/README.md

 # procboard
 A simple realtime system monitoring tool.
-You can integrate the graph componenets into your own dashboard.
+You can integrate the graph components into your own dashboard.